5 Things Every Lead Generating Website Needs

 You have a website that you’ve invested significant time and money in, with a goal to generate leads and attract potential customers.
-However, long gone are the days that a website is all you need—today’s consumer has a short attention span and it isn’t always ready to buy now.
+However, long gone are the days when a website is all you need—today’s consumer has a short attention span and it isn’t always ready to buy now.

 Case in point have you ever been scrolling through a news feed or Facebook posts when a random ad catches your eye?
 You decide to click on it, browse for a second or two and then go back to what you were doing?